 Call Digital Bot Flow action

-- Genesys Cloud CX 1, Genesys Cloud CX 2, or Genesys Cloud CX 3 license
+- Genesys Cloud CX 1, Genesys Cloud CX 2, Genesys Cloud CX 3, Genesys Cloud CX 1 Digital Add-on II, Genesys Cloud CX 2 Digital, or Genesys Cloud CX 3 Digital license

-- Architect > Flow > Add, View, Edit, Delete
+- Architect > Flow > Add, View, Edit, Deletepermission

 Use the Call Digital Bot Flow action to create a new Genesys Digital Bot Flow, or to integrate an existing Genesys Digital Bot Flow into your message flows, including in-queue message flows.